Financial Assistance

 Gary H. Salenger Fellowship.
 Established by Gary Salenger, this fellowship is for Nicholas School students.

 William H. Schlesinger Scholarship.
-This fund was established Duke and Nicholas School alumni and friends in honor of the second dean of the Nicholas School, Dr. Schlesinger.
+This fund was established by Duke and Nicholas School alumni and friends in honor of the second dean of the Nicholas School, Dr. Schlesinger.

 Semans Scholarship Fund.
 This fund was established to support students at the Nicholas School of the Environment from Maryland.